 Chester County is home to high-quality streams and waterways, prime agricultural soils and important natural areas like the Hopewell Big Woods and the White Clay Creek National Wild and Scenic River.
 This web page provides information on environmental protection, including climate action planning, sustainability, and natural resource protection.

-The plan will include an updated greenhouse gas emissions inventory and an action plan for reducing emissions and improving energy efficiency throughout the county.
+The plan includes a greenhouse gas emissions inventory and an action plan for reducing emissions and improving energy efficiency throughout the county.

 Local case studies showcase successful sustainability and resource protection initiatives.